Identification of Child Penalties

 Abstract:

 This paper formalizes the identification framework underlying common child penalty triple difference estimators that normalize by counterfactual earnings.
-I reverse-engineer the identification assumptions from the validation tests used in applied practice and term this framework Normalized Triple Differences (NTD).
-I show that the conventional estimator is biased for its target causal estimand, even when NTD holds, if the parallel trends assumption is violated.
-I propose a new target, the effect of parenthood on the gender earnings ratio, and show it is point identified under NTD.
-Applying the framework to Israeli administrative data, a bias-bounding exercise suggests the conventional estimator is substantially biased for early treatment groups.
-Using the new estimator, I find that the contribution of parenthood to gender earnings inequality is heterogeneous across treatment groups.
+I reverse-engineer the assumption underlying the validation test: parallel-trend violations, divided by counterfactual earnings, are equal between genders, a framework I term Normalized Triple Differences (NTD).
+Under NTD, however, I find that the conventional estimator does not identify its target causal estimand.
+I show that the effect of parenthood on the gender earnings ratio is point identified under NTD.
+Using the new estimator on Israeli administrative data, I find heterogeneous contributions of parenthood to gender earnings inequality across treatment groups.

 New Economics Papers: this item is included in nep-dem, nep-ecm, nep-gen and nep-lab